ABOUT IAN SMITH

 “When training both horses and riders, and finding horses for riders, it’s important to have an imagination - without it you limit yourself and you limit your horse, but it’s as important to know the facts, the mechanics, the history and use that in conjunction with the ‘art’ to create a more successful end goal.”

-Ian recognises that many trainers and professionals have assisted him to attain this level in a relatively short period of time and he looks forward to continuing to learn and share his knowledge with clients in the future to help them improve and achieve their goals.
+Ian recognises that many trainers and professionals have assisted him to attain this level and he looks forward to continuing to learn and share his knowledge with his clients and students in the future to help them improve and achieve their goals.